intuition-dev/intuDesignWork/README.md

 SemanticUI and 'UI Kit' are eliminated due to size.

 Default FW is Spectre.
-Two version are made, one with NavBar js (in navjBar folder, used in navSite and linkBlog examples), and one with OffScreen js (simple and default, use in 4 examples, both are 3rd party Open Source libraries.
+Two version are made, one with NavBar js (in navjBar folder, used in webSite and linkBlog examples), and one with OffScreen js (simple and default, use in 4 examples, both are 3rd party Open Source libraries.

 Also made is gridform and navbar.
 You should learn now to use Prepros.io to make your own version.